mritsurgeon/VB365-as-a-Service/README.md

 - New Email: Customer Welcome
 - New Email: VCSP Provisioned Notification

-The Workflow requires the follwoing Parameters to be set in Azure Logic app:
+## The Workflow requires the following Parameters to be set in Azure Logic app:

 ```json
 {